mahmud-r-farhan/Simple-Personal-Web-Page-HTML-CSS/README.md

-# Simple-Personal-Web-Page-HTML-CSS
+# Simple Personal Web Page HTML CSS
-This is a very simple and modern personal web page to represent you and your skills online. by Mahmudur Rahman Farhan
+This is a simple yet modern personal webpage to showcase your skills and identity online. by Mahmudur Rahman Farhan